You can include almost any plant that you would grow in a normal garden in a sensory garden. The difference is this.

 Plants for taste

 Safe fruits and vegetables include pumpkins, tomatoes, cucumbers, melons, carrots, strawberries.
-Herbs, like mint, dill, and parsley can be good for flavoring many types of food as well as providing colour and texture in a sensory garden design.
-Lists of easy to grow fruit and vegetables here growing your own.
+Herbs, like mint, dill, and parsley can be good for flavouring many types of food as well as providing colour and texture in a sensory garden design.

 Scents without touching the plant Mock orange, Philadelphus, some roses, Honeysuckle, and the Curry plant.